WPBeginner

 }

-Don’t forget to replace example.com with your own domain name.
+Don’t forget to replace example.com with your domain name.

-By following these steps, you will avoid the WordPress HTTPS not working error because WordPress will now load your entire website using https.
+By following these steps, you will avoid the WordPress HTTPS not working error because WordPress will now load your entire website using HTTPS.

-If you want to force SSL and HTTPS on your WordPress admin area or login pages, then you need to configure SSL in the wp-config.php file.
+If you want to force SSL and HTTPS on your WordPress admin area or login pages, you need to configure SSL in the wp-config.php file.

-Simply add the following code above the “That’s all, stop editing!” line in your wp-config.php file:
+Add the following code above the “That’s all, stop editing!” line in your wp-config.php file:

 define('FORCE_SSL_ADMIN', true);

-This line allows WordPress to force SSL / HTTPs in WordPress admin area.
+This line allows WordPress to force SSL / HTTPs in the WordPress admin area.
 It also works on WordPress multisite networks.

-These errors are caused by sources (images, scripts, or stylesheets) that are still loading using the insecure HTTP protocol in the URLs.
+These errors are caused by sources (images, scripts, or stylesheets) still loading using the insecure HTTP protocol in the URLs.
 If that is the case, then you will not be able to see a secure padlock icon in your website’s address bar.

 Not secure

-Many modern browsers will automatically block unsafe scripts and resources.
 You may see a padlock icon but with a notification about it in your browser’s address bar.

 Insecure content blocked

-You can find out which content is served through insecure protocol by using the Inspect tool.
 The mixed content error will be displayed as a warning in the console with details for each mixed content item.

 Mixed content errors displayed in browser console

-You will notice that most URLs are images, iframes, and image galleries while some are scripts and stylesheets loaded by your WordPress plugins and themes.
+You will notice that most URLs are images, iframes, and image galleries, while some are scripts and stylesheets loaded by your WordPress plugins and themes.

 Fixing Mixed Content in WordPress Database

-Majority of the incorrect URLs will be images, files, embeds, and other data stored in your WordPress database.
+Most of the incorrect URLs will be images, files, embeds, and other data stored in your WordPress database.
 Let’s fix them first.

-All what you need to do is find all mentions of your old website URL in the database that started with http and replace it with your new website URL that starts with https.
+It would be best if you found all mentions of your old website URL in the database that start with HTTP and replaced them with your new website URL that starts with HTTPS.

-You can easily do this by installing and activating the Better Search Replace plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+You can easily do this by installing and activating the Search & Replace Everything plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Tools » Better Search Replace page.
+Upon activation, you need to visit the Tools » WP Search & Replace page.
 Under the ‘Search’ field, you need to add your website URL with http.
 After that, add your website URL with https under the ‘Replace’ field.

-Below that, you will see all your WordPress database tables.
 You need to select all of them to run a thorough check.

-The plugin will now search your WordPress database for URLs starting with http and will replace them with secure https URLs.
-It may take a while depending on your WordPress database size.
+The plugin will now search your WordPress database for the URLs starting with http and replace them with secure https URLs.
+It may take a while, depending on your WordPress database size.

 Fixing Mixed Content Errors in WordPress Theme